 '''

 // Returns a non-zero value if CPUID reports the presence of hardware multi-threading

 // support in the physical package where the current logical processor is located.

 // This does not guarantee BIOS or OS will enable all logical processors in the physical

 // package and make them available to applications.

 // Returns zero if hardware multi-threading is not present.

 #define HWMT BIT 0x10000000

 unsigned int HWMTSupported(void)

 {

 // ensure cpuid instruction is supported

 execute cpuid with eax = 0 to get vendor string

 execute cpuid with eax = 1 to get feature flag and signature

 // Check to see if this a Genuine Intel Processor

 if (vendor string EQ GenuineIntel) {

 return (feature flag edx & HWMT BIT); // bit 28

 }

 return 0:

 }

 '''

 Example 8-19.
-Support Routines for Identifying Package, Core and Logical Processors from 32-bit x2APIC ID b.
-Derive the extraction bitmask for processor cores in a physical processor package and associated mask offset for different packages.
+Support Routines for Identifying Package, Core and Logical Processors from 32-bit x2APIC ID a.
+Derive the extraction bitmask for logical processors in a processor core and associated mask offset for different cores.